Singerjohannes/visdecmak/README.md

 # visdecmak
-This repository containes code for the paper "Identifying and characterizing scene representations relevant for categorization behavior” (Link to preprint: https://www.biorxiv.org/content/10.1101/2023.08.17.553708v2).
+This repository containes code for the paper "Identifying and characterizing scene representations relevant for categorization behavior” [Link to preprint](https://www.biorxiv.org/content/10.1101/2023.08.17.553708v2).
 With the code contained in this repository and the data provided via OSF (https://osf.io/y8tx2/) all of the results in the paper can be reproduced.

 ## Requirements: